Juan Sartori

-Juan José Sartori Piñeyro (born 6 February 1981) is a Uruguayan businessman, senator and co-owner of Sunderland Football Club.
-He is the president and founder of Union Group, a privately owned investment firm that holds significant interests across an array of industries worldwide, such as agriculture, technology, energy and real estate.
+Juan José Sartori Piñeyro (born 6 February 1981) is a Uruguayan businessman, executive and politician.
+He is the co-owner of Sunderland A.F.C and president and founder of Union Group, a privately owned investment management and private equity firm that holds significant interests across an array of industries worldwide, including agriculture, technology, energy and real estate.

+A member of the Uruguay National Party, he was a candidate in its 2019 presidential primary.
+In that year's general election, he was elected Senator of the Republic for the 49th Legislature, becoming the youngest member of the upper house.

 Early life

-At the age of 12, Sartori moved from Uruguay to France when his mother started working at the United Nations.
-He went on to study in Switzerland, where he obtained his bachelor's degree in Economics and Business from the University of Lausanne in 2002.
+Sartori was born at the Italian Hospital in the capital city of Montevideo on 6 February 1981 to Gustavo Sartori and Rosina Piñeyro.
+Sartori is of paternal Italian and maternal Spanish descent.
+At the age of twelve, Sartori moved to Europe and lived in a number of countries, starting in France, while his mother worked for the United Nations.
+He went on to study in Switzerland, where he obtained his bachelor's degree in economics and business from the University of Lausanne in 2002.
+He was also a short-term exchange student at Harvard University.